-MicroEJ Module Manager (MMM) needs to fetch dependencies to build the modules repository.
+MicroEJ Module Manager (MMM) needs to import dependencies to build the module repository.
 The location fetched by MMM is defined by a resolver.
-The resolver is configured with the parameter bar.populate.from.resolver.
+The resolver is configured with the parameter bar.populate.from. resolver.
 The preset value is the resolver provided by default in MicroEJ SDK configuration, which is connected to MicroEJ Central Repository.

+'''

 <ea:property name="bar.populate.from.resolver" value="MicroEJChainResolver"/>

+'''

-The MicroEJChainResolver is an URL resolver defined defined in \$USER_HOME\. microej\microej-ivysettings-[VERSION].xml that points to MicroEJ Central Repository.
+The MicroEJChainResolver is a URL resolver defined in \$USER\HOME\. microej\microej-ivysettings-[VERSION].xml that points to MicroEJ Central Repository.